-Zegna is the New Luxury Travelwear Partner for Real Madrid
+Zegna is the new luxury travelwear partner for Real Madrid

 The birth of both the brands’ date back to the early 20th century — Real Madrid was founded in 1902 and Zegna in 1910.
 This lets the merger to include both — one of the most successful football clubs and an elegant and experienced luxury menswear label.

-Moreover, Zegna’s new redefined logo, paying a tribute to founder Ermenegildo Zegna’s conscious-minded 232 road design, is set to flawlessly unite with Real Madrid’s symbol.
+Moreover, Zegna’s new redefined logo, paying a tribute to founder Ermenegildo Zegna’s conscious-minded 232 road design, is set to flawlessly unite with the club’s symbol.

 Zegna will launch the new designs, for the latest collaboration, on September 30, 2022, in Madrid.
 Laos Blanco, the football club under Real Madrid, will be the first to wear the newly designed travelwear designed by Zegna at the Champions League.